il Nido Restaurant, Marlboro, NJ: A Dining Review

 His vision became a reality when he secured the location of two former Italian restaurants, Brioso and L'Antica Trattoria, along with an adjacent storefront location, and proceeded to create a restaurant unlike many any of the other low to mid-range traditional, Old World, red sauce Italian restaurants that dot the Central New Jersey landscape.

 Joe Folgore passed away in early 2022.
-The restaurant is now owned and managed by his wife Sandy Folgore, with the kitchen run by Executive Chef Jordan Petriello.
+The restaurant is now owned and managed by his wife Sandy Folgore, and their children.
+The is kitchen run by Executive Chef Jordan Petriello.

-Chef Petriello honed his culinary skills at the age 18 when he began as a dish washer at Trump National Golf Club in Bedminster and after five years, worked his way up to sous chef.
+Chef Petriello honed his culinary skills at the age of 18 when he began as a dishwasher at Trump National Golf Club in Bedminster and after five years, worked his way up to sous chef.

-He joined Il Nido in January 2022 as a line cook and after several months was promoted to sous chef.
+He joined Il Nido in January 2022 as a line cook and continued to hone his culinary skills under acclaimed Chef Joe Voller, advancing to become sous chef.
 In August 2022, Chef Petriello was promoted to Executive Chef.

 Chef Petriello has continued the il Nido tradition of serving a well-executed, inspirational, seasonally changing menu with a commitment to using locally sourced, sustainably, and organically produced ingredients.
 Exceptions to local sourcing are made to preserve the authenticity of the dishes.
 Many of the dry ingredients are imported from Italy, including the flour imported from Sicily used in the homemade pasta dishes.

 The seafood is sourced from Local 130 Seafood in Asbury Park specializing in locally caught, sustainable seafood.
-No farm raised seafood here.
-The meat products are sourced from Four Story Hill Farm in Pennsylvania that raises all-natural, apple-fed pigs, pastured chickens, and veal.
+No farm-raised seafood here.
+The meat products are sourced from Four Story Hill Farm in Pennsylvania which raises all-natural, apple-fed pigs, pastured chickens, and veal.
 No antibiotics, hormones, or unnatural supplements of any kind are used on the animals.
-The produce is sourced from Cherry Valley Cooperative in Montgomery, NJ, a collaboration of farmers, chefs, innovators, students, artists, and wellness professionals specializing in growing high diversity vegetables, berries, fruit, flowers, mushrooms, herbs, and pasture raised eggs, lamb, and pork.
+The produce is sourced from Cherry Valley Cooperative in Montgomery, NJ, a collaboration of farmers, chefs, innovators, students, artists, and wellness professionals specializing in growing high-diversity vegetables, berries, fruit, flowers, mushrooms, herbs, and pasture-raised eggs, lamb, and pork.

-This is a place to come for excellent, unique Coastal Italian Homemade pasta dishes, not easily found in other Italian Restaurants.
-This is not your traditional red sauce Italian restaurant.
+This is a place to come for excellent, unique Coastal Italian homemade pasta dishes, not easily found in other Italian Restaurants.
+This is not your traditional red-sauce Italian restaurant.
 You will not find Chicken Parmigiana on the menu.
-Instead you will find inspiring, mouthwatering dishes such as Gramigna w/Veal Bolognese & Grand Padano; and Mugnia an authentic Abruzzo, Italian favorite made with long strands of pasta with a light sauce featuring cruschi peppers imported from Abruzzo.
+Instead, you will find inspiring, mouthwatering dishes such as Gramigna w/Veal Bolognese & Grand Padano.

 The ambiance at Il Nido is cozy, rustic Italian farmhouse, yet elegant.
-The 115-seat restaurant includes four dining areas; Two main dining rooms, one of them has an attractive stone fireplace, a smaller, quieter Cave room, and the chefs table dining area with two booths overlooking the open kitchen.
+The 115-seat restaurant includes four dining areas; Two main dining rooms, one of which has an attractive stone fireplace, a smaller, quieter Cave room, and the chef's table dining area with two booths overlooking the open kitchen.

 The interior is beautifully done up with red brick walls adorned with attractive paintings of Portofino and other Italian Riviera coastal towns, open exposed ceilings painted in black, wooden tables set with attractive, softly lit table lamps, surrounded by comfortable soft cushioned chairs.
 The Tables are spaced comfortably apart for quiet conversation.

-il Nido is open for dinner 5 days/week: They are closed on Monday & Tuesday.
+il Nido is open for dinner 5 days a week: They are closed on Monday & Tuesday.

 Reservations are highly recommended.